 Neither the mortar joints in the stone/brickwork nor the stone/bricks themselves are entirely waterproof.
 Periodically, the mortar joints should be checked for cracks.
 Hairline cracks are not problematic; however, if these cracks are excessive, they should be re-pointed to reduce the potential for moisture related problems.
-Re-pointing involves cleaning out loose mortar to a depth of at least 1⁄2" and filling the space with new mortar which is available at your local building supply store.
+Any cracked or damaged mortar joint and brick should be reported to your property manager.

 The bottom course of stone/brick contains intentional openings (weep holes) which allow for the drainage of moisture from the cavity located behind the stone/brick.
-These openings must remain unobstructed and must be a consideration when landscaping.
+These openings must remain unobstructed.

 White dust or staining on the masonry surface is referred to as efflorescence.
 It is the result of salts within the masonry or mortar that migrate to the surface of the stone/brick with time.
 It can usually be controlled with water and a light scrubbing.
 More persistent occurrences can be washed off with muriatic acid or baking soda.
 Should efflorescence continually reoccur in a localized area, it may be due to a specific water source such as a leaking gutter.
 If so, the problem should be identified and corrected.
-The type of stone/brickwork used on your home is located at the end of this document.